mikelee1313/SPO_Branding/README.md

 ### Theme Options
 - **ApplyThemeColors**: When set to `$true`, the script will apply the color theme specified in `ColorTheme`
 - If set to `$false`, the script will skip theme color updates entirely

+### Theme Application Options
+- **ApplyExistingTheme**: When set to `$true`, the script will look for a theme with the name specified in `Theme.Name` and apply it without creating a new theme
+- When set to `$false` (default), the script will create a new theme with the colors specified by `ColorTheme`
+- This is useful when you already have a published theme in your tenant that you want to apply to multiple sites

 ### Site Processing Options
 - **ProcessSubsites**: When set to `$true`, the script will process both site collections and all their subsites